 Most commodity traders, however, do not take physical ownership of the goods.
 Commodity speculators or traders take a financial position (long or short) on a commodity.
 This can be done using an online trading platform.
 Commodities can also be traded as spread bets (UK and Ireland only) or contracts for difference (CFDs).

 So, what is the most valuable commodity?
 Commodities with high volume are often the most popular ones to trade.
-Low volume commodity markets can be prone to higher volatility, or even wild price swings.
+Low volume commodity markets can be prone to higher volatility or even wild price swings.
 The topic of 'most valuable commodity' depends on many factors: the political, social and economic stability of a region and external factors such as weather conditions and natural disasters that can ruin agricultural commodity production, for example.

 The 'commodity value' represents the intrinsic value of a particular asset within its market, which is reflected by its price.
 This can change depending on market changes and updates.
-News trading involves following and responding to current social, political, and economic changes.
-This can be beneficial to both short and long-term traders.
+News trading involves following and responding to current social, political, and economic changes, which can be beneficial to both short and long-term traders.

 For example, if a report was published stating that demand for gold has hit a ten-year low, many traders would look to sell gold over fears that its value is likely to decrease.
 A sudden rise in the number of people selling gold could have an impact on your trades, as it would push gold prices lower and the value of gold would increase.
 Read about how to invest in gold to understand the best strategies, indicators and methods of technical analysis for the commodity market.

 High impact news bulletins can have an impact on the commodities market and the value of certain commodities.
 By understanding how to take advantage of these events, you may be able to increase your profitability.

 Trading the trend is one of the golden rules of trading.
 For instance, basic technical analysis suggests that the ideal time to buy an up-trending commodity is when it is breaking out to new highs.
 However, technical analysis does not guarantee results of course.